mbeddr/mps-platform-docs/src/doc/docs/home/trouble_shooting_guide.md

     3. *File* --> *Invalidate Caches*, then restart.
     4. *File* --> *Invalidate Caches*, shutdown MPS; in the repository in question: run `git clean -fxd -e build.properties -e gradle.properties`, rebuild with Gradle (`./gradlew`), restart MPS.

+  Try [invalidating the cache](https://www.jetbrains.com/help/mps/invalidate-caches.html) and check what other non MPS plugins you have installed.
+There are IntelliJ plugins that can be found on the marketplace that can interfere with MPS plugins e.g. make the indexing break or through errors because they expect a text editor and not the projectional editor from MPS.
+Firewalls and [proxies](https://www.jetbrains.com/help/mps/settings-http-proxy.html) could also affect MPS negatively.

 !!! failure "MPS cannot find languages / solutions."

     > For instance: "language X is not deployed" errors.